Tin Ka Ping Secondary School

 Tin Ka Ping Secondary School (田家炳中學) is an English medium (EMI) secondary school located in Fanling, Sheung Shui, Hong Kong, founded in 1994.
 With subsidy from the government, it provides students with various amenities such as practice rooms for extensive arts, audio-visual equipment and sports facilities.
+Please remind that you can't choose M2 and ICT at the same time as the electives in this school.

 School History

 The school was established by Dr. Tin Ka-ping's fund.
 Dr. Tin Ka-ping is a Hong Kong industrialist and philanthropist, who is well known for his contributions to education development, including moral education and teacher training.
 The school ideal aims at "quality all-round education", focusing on students' talents, moral characteristics and self-esteem.